Characterizing Open-Ended Evolution Through Undecidability Mechanisms in Random Boolean Networks: Methods

 \subsection{Probabilistic Boolean Network (PBN)}

-A PBN is a collection of Boolean networks in which a constituent network governs gene activity for a random period of time before another randomly chosen constituent network takes over.
-Stochastic phenotype switching is a well-established adaptation strategy in fluctuating environments, classically demonstrated in many bacterial systems~\citep{acar2008stochastic}.
-PBNs were introduced precisely to capture rule-based uncertainty and context switching in GRNs, and have since become a standard for modeling, inference, and control of genetic networks~\citep{shmulevich2010probabilistic}.
+Stochastic phenotype switching is a well-established adaptation strategy in fluctuating environments, classically demonstrated in many bacterial systems.~\cite{acar2008stochastic} PBNs were introduced precisely to capture rule-based uncertainty and context switching in GRNs, and have since become a standard for modeling, inference, and control of genetic networks.~\cite{shmulevich2010probabilistic} A PBN is a collection of Boolean networks in which a constituent network governs gene activity for a random period of time before another randomly chosen constituent network takes over.
 This makes PBNs the most direct way to incorporate environmental contingency and regulatory program switching into an otherwise Boolean framework.

 Formally, a PBN consists of a sequence $V = \{x_i\}_{i=1}^n$ of $n$ nodes, where $x_i \in \{0,1\}$, and a sequence $\{\textbf{f}_l\}_{l=1}^m$ of vector-valued functions, defining constituent networks.
 Each vector-valued function $\textbf{f}_l = ( f_l^{(1)}, f_l^{(2)}, ..., f_l^{(n)})$ determines a constituent network, or context, of the PBN.
 The function $f_l^{(i)}: \{0,1\}^k \rightarrow \{0,1\}$ is a predictor of gene $i$ whenever network $l$ is selected.
 At each updating epoch a decision is made whether to switch the constituent network.
 A constituent network is randomly selected from among all constituent networks according to the selection probability distribution $\{c_l\}_{l=1}^m$ such that $\sum_{l=1}^m c_l = 1$.
-In our code, we generate $m$ pure-Boolean contexts by resampling lookup tables (LUTs) from a base BN and set uniform $c_l$.
+In our code, we generate $m$ pure-Boolean contexts by resampling lookup tables (LUTs) from a base Boolean Network (BN) and set uniform $c_l$.
 We then execute long segments in the current context, updating deterministically within that context and only sampling a new context at segment boundaries.
-This cleanly reproduces the standard PBN semantics used in the gene-regulation literature~\citep{shmulevich2010probabilistic}.
+This cleanly reproduces the standard PBN semantics used in the gene-regulation literature.~\cite{shmulevich2010probabilistic}